carmi/ecarmi.org-nanoc/README.md

   `guard`

-and then run adsf from the output/ directory
+and then run adsf from the root directory

   `adsf -r output -p 3333`